 Cafe Chandlers – 01326 270998

 A deli and coffee shop next door to the Post Office, right next to the quay is St Mawes.
-They do the most expensive coffee and croissants in St Mawes, but it also the best.
 It has outside seating on the quay next to the bakery.

 The Bakery (on the Quay in St Mawes)